frankframework/frank-manual/docs/source/advancedDevelopment/authorization/authorizationMethodsAndRoles.rst

 In the previous subsection, the Frank!Console and Ladybug were secured with a very basic authorization mechanism named ``IN_MEMORY``.
 A username and a password were included in ``DeploymentSpecifics.properties`` and hence these were not kept secret.
 Another authorization mechanism is ``YAML``.
 With this mechanism, a separate file named ``localUsers.yml`` is supplied with usernames and passwords.
 This file can be excluded from a Docker image provided to the customer.
 The system administrator of the customer's site can thus save it in a secure way.

-Here is an example in which only the Frank!Console is accessible.
+Here is an example that again secures the Frank!Console and Ladybug.
 It has the following ``DeploymentSpecifics.properties``:

 .. literalinclude:: ../../../../srcSteps/Frank2Authentication/v480/server/configurations/DeploymentSpecifics.properties

-And ``localUsers.yml`` looks as follows:
+File ``localUsers.yml`` looks as follows:

 .. literalinclude:: ../../../../srcSteps/Frank2Authentication/v480/server/resources/localUsers.yml